mirsujat/react-accordion/README.md

     <li>If the accordion panel associated with an accordion header is visible, the header button element has <strong>aria-expanded</strong> set to <strong>true</strong>.
 If the panel is not visible, <strong>aria-expanded</strong> is set to <strong>false</strong>.</li>
     <li>The accordion header <strong>button</strong> element has <strong>aria-controls</strong> set to the ID of the element containing the accordion panel content.</li>
      <li>If the accordion panel associated with an accordion header is visible, and if the accordion does not permit the panel to be collapsed, the header <strong>button</strong> element has <strong>aria-disabled</strong> set to <strong>true</strong>.</li>
-    <li>Optionally, each element that serves as a container for panel content has role region and aria-labelledby with a value that refers to the button that controls display of the panel.
+    <li><strong>Optionally, </strong>each element that serves as a container for panel content has <strong>role region</strong> and <strong>aria-labelledby</strong> with a value that refers to the button that controls display of the panel.
-        <li>Avoid using the region role in circumstances that create landmark region proliferation, e.g., in an accordion that contains more than approximately 6 panels that can be expanded at the same time.</li>
+        <li><strong>Avoid using the region role</strong> in circumstances that create landmark region proliferation, e.g., in an accordion that contains more than approximately 6 panels that can be expanded at the same time.</li>
-        <li>Role region is especially helpful to the perception of structure by screen reader users when panels contain heading elements or a nested accordion.</li>
+        <li><strong>Role region </strong>is especially helpful to the perception of structure by screen reader users when panels contain heading elements or a nested accordion.</li>
     </li>
 </ul>